roackb2/pat-tree/README.md

 ```javascript
 tree.reborn(json);
 ```
-If you use `tree.toJSON()` to generate JSON object and store the three keys to different collections, you can construct them to the original JSON object and use `tree.reborn(json)` to reborn the tree.
+If you use `tree.toJSON()` to generate JSON object and store the three items to different collections, you can construct them to the original JSON object and use `tree.reborn(json)` to reborn the tree.

-For example, if using mongodb:
+For example, if using MongoDB native driver:
 ```javascript
 	db.collection("header").find().toArray(function(err, headers) {
 		db.collection("documents").find().toArray(function(err, documents) {